April 26, 2017

 VDH recommends the following safety tips for people planning to swim, wade, kayak, canoe or go rafting in Virginia natural waters after heavy rain:

 - Avoid getting water in your mouth.
 Never swallow water from an untreated water source

 - Don’t swim if you have broken skin.
 Bacteria, viruses and other organisms can infect wounds causing more serious illness

 - Shower with soap and water after recreating in natural waters

 - Avoid swimming if dead fish are present.

 - Use extreme caution and avoid unnecessary risks if you encounter covered roads or fast-moving waters.
 The water may be deeper and moving faster than you think.

-Information and safety tips regarding private wells and septic systems can be found at www.vdh.virginia.gov/environmental-health/onsite-sewage-water-services-updated/before-and-after-the-storm-private-wells-and-onsite-sewage-systems/
+For more information and safety tips regarding private wells and septic systems visit https://www.vdh.virginia.gov/environmental-health/responding-to-an-emergency-affecting-your-private-well/.

 To find the location of local sewer treatment facilities, contact your local public works department.

-For more information regarding recreation water safety tips, including the Virginia Department of Health’s “Safely Enjoy Virginia’s Natural Waters” brochure, visit: www.SwimHealthyVA.com or contact your local health department at www.vdh.virginia.gov.
+For more information regarding recreation water safety tips, including the Virginia Department of Health’s “Safely Enjoy Virginia’s Natural Waters” brochure, visit: www.SwimHealthyVA.com.